 Whenever you are in the kitchen with your dog, you can randomly reward them for being there with food on the counter when they are NOT jumping up.
 Work on your sit, stay, and down commands in the kitchen and give them rewards out of your pocket and hands.
 Practice a sit-stay and then walk towards the doorway out of the kitchen, then do a recall and reward.
 Work up to walking out of the kitchen with them on a sit-stay in the kitchen, gradually increasing the length of time they are holding the sit-stay, then coming to you when called for the reward.

 3. Negative correction

-b) Passive: There are specific devices developed to keep pets off of surfaces, and household items you can also use.
-You can stack up empty soda cans along the edge of the counter, and when the pet jumps up, the cans will fall making an unpleasant noise.
-For a very determined counter-surfer, you might even consider pet motion-activated spray cans or even scat mats or snappy traps.
+b) Passive: There are devices invented to keep pets off surfaces and also household items you can also.
+You can stack empty soda cans along the edge of the counter, and when the pet jumps up, the cans will fall making an unpleasant noise.
+For a determined counter-surfer, consider pet motion-activated spray cans or even snappy traps, see photo below.

 4. Exercise, training, toys

 Giving a dog enough exercise every day, doing daily training exercises and giving them food puzzle toys to keep their mind engaged will also help reduce their desire to find something interesting and delicious to explore on your counters!

 Humane snappy traps protecting the prize sponge from a big puppy!